ThetaMTX/Gda-2026-project/README.md

 ## Possible programs for static IP's
 - Tailscale app (static ip for both windows and linux devices)[hopefully no need for changing the IP righhhht ?]
+  (so far testing proves it and qutie neat VPN)

 ## Usage